 What is a logo?

-In the most simple terms, a logo is a symbol comprised of words, images, and colors that is used to identify a brand or product.
+A logo is a symbol comprised of words, images and colors to identify a brand or product.
 Specific types of logos come in all different shapes and sizes that run the gamut from simple text logotypes to abstract logo marks (we’ll go into more detail about those soon).

 Believe it or not, the concept of logos has existed for thousands of years.
 Consider the primitive cave drawings of early humans and the symbols they used for basic communication.
 Picture the specific motifs that were seen in ancient Egyptian hieroglyphs, or in family crests from the Middle Ages (like House Stark and House Lannister).
 While today’s modern logos might look and feel different, the basic objective is the same—recognition.

 While a logo’s main function is to help identify, it actually does much more.
 Let’s take a closer look at what a logo can do for your business or personal brand and why it's important.

 Make a first impression: As the saying goes—you never get a second chance to make a good first impression, and a logo is the perfect way to make a memorable one that grabs your customers’ attention and sparks their interest.
 Your logo is often the first, and most prominent thing to be noticed by your audience.